Hoppin' John

-Hoppin' John, also known as Carolina peas and rice, is a peas and rice dish served in the Southern United States.
-It is made with cowpeas (mainly, Black-eyed peas, Sea Island red peas in the Sea Islands and Iron and clay peas in the Southeast US) and rice, chopped onion, and sliced bacon, seasoned with salt.
+Hoppin' John, also known as Carolina peas and rice, is a rice and beans dish of legendary origins associated with the cuisine of the Southern United States.
+Similar dishes are found in regions with a significant African-origin demographic like Louisiana red beans and rice.
+The Carolina version is known for the addition of bacon and other kinds of pork.

+The starchy long-grain Carolina rice that is used in this meal must be washed well and cooked in bacon fat with onions until the grains are translucent before it is simmered with the parboiled black-eyed peas or Sea Island red peas and some chopped ham, ham hock or pork sausage.
+To finish the one-pot meal, the rice, having absorbed all the cooking liquid, is left to steam using the paper towel method for around 10 minutes and it is fluffed before serving.
 Some recipes use ham hock, fatback, country sausage, or smoked turkey parts instead of bacon.
 A few use green peppers or vinegar and spices.
-Smaller than black-eyed peas, field peas are used in the South Carolina Lowcountry and coastal Georgia; black-eyed peas are the norm elsewhere.
+Smaller than black-eyed peas, field peas are used in the South Carolina Lowcountry and coastal Georgia.
+Black-eyed peas are the norm elsewhere.

-In the southern United States, eating Hoppin' John on New Year's Day is thought to bring a prosperous year filled with luck.
+In the southern United States, eating Hoppin' John with collard greens on New Year's Day is thought to bring a prosperous year filled with luck.
 The peas are symbolic of pennies or coins, and a coin is sometimes added to the pot or left under the dinner bowls.
 Collard greens, mustard greens, turnip greens, chard, kale, cabbage and similar leafy green vegetables served along with this dish are supposed to further add to the wealth, since they are the color of American currency.

 Another traditional food, cornbread, can also be served to represent wealth, being the color of gold.
 On the day after New Year's Day, leftover "Hoppin' John" is called "Skippin' Jenny" and further demonstrates one's frugality, bringing a hope for an even better chance of prosperity in the New Year.